Lush Cosmetics Overview And Review 2019: Loving That Lush

 One of the most unique outlets offered by Lush is that of the Lush Kitchen.
 Lush Kitchen is basically a window into the Lush world, providing consumers with a unique look into the Lush formulating and creation process, as well as the opportunity to purchase new, cutting-edge, experimental creations.
 As Lush describes,

 “The Kitchen is an exclusive window into the world of Lush manufacturing, where the words ‘fresh’ and ‘handmade’ come to life.
 Our compounders are cooking up a storm, experimenting with giant bath bombs and mixing up creative visions.
 Get a glimpse of limited edition recipes, and freshly dreamt up innovations.
 We’re throwing open the doors, and you’re invited to take a look.”

-Lush Kitchen is not only a fun, interactive way for fans to get to better know the Lush brand, but a statement about the validity of Lush’s claims.
-Not only can the company boast about its natural ingredients and safe processes, it can prove it, and does so proudly.
-If only other companies followed suit!
+Lush Kitchen is not just a fun, interactive way for fans to get to better know the Lush brand.
+It’s a statement about the validity of Lush’s claims.
+Not only can the company boast about its natural ingredients and safe processes, it can prove it.
+And it does so, proudly!
+If only other companies followed suit.

-Lush offers a combination of selling points that isn’t commonly found in the cosmetics industry, or really any industry for that matter.
-A producer of well-made, quality, natural products which are made in only ethical and environmentally friendly ways, it’s easy to see why Lush is so admired and how it achieved the success that it has.
-A company with an eye for innovation, it’s likely we’ll be seeing more breakthrough products from Lush – in fact, Lush seems to just be getting started.
+Lush offers a combination of selling points that aren’t commonly found in the cosmetics industry.
+Or, really any industry for that matter.
+A producer of well-made, quality, natural products which are made in only ethical and environmentally friendly ways, it’s easy to see why Lush is so popular.
+A company with an eye for innovation, it’s likely we’ll be seeing more breakthrough products from Lush.
+In fact, Lush is just getting started!